Business as Usual, Not Anymore. What do disruptors do right?

 So, what changed?
 And, more importantly, what excites me about disrupting Retail Pharmacy once again.
 Let me share a few tips.

 Design.
 As the world gets more complex, good design is rewarded.
 It can be pretty, elegant, functional or simple.
-Good design applies to products, services, software, and retail.
+Good design applies to products, services, Design Is a Behavioursoftware, and retail.
 It also applies to the way you view and interact with your customers.
 Up until around 2011, Apple was king of this.
 Since losing Steve Jobs, much has been lost in this respect.

 That said, one of my go-to read’s is You Can’t Innovate Like Apple, but you should try.
 The link above is a great article I read many years ago in an issue of Pragmatic Marketing.
 I kept the issue and revisit it time and again to remind myself of what it takes to make great products.
 Tim Cook should read this, because on software, at some point they deviated from this process at Apple.